EnzoBnl/enzobnl/bd.md

 There is only a contiguousity of the `UnsafeRow`s' memory because an `RDD[UnsafeRow]` is a collection of `UnsafeRow`s' referencies that lives somewhere on-heap.
 This causes many CPU's caches defaults, each new record to process causing one new default.

 #### Caching
-Caching is shared among `LogicalPlan`s that result in

 When a dataset is cached using `def cache(): this.type = persist()` it is basically `persit`ed with default storageLevel which is `MEMORY_AND_DISK`: